GingerNinja23/ipop-documentation/Installing-XMPP-server.md

     >   username = svpnuser@ejabberd
     >   password = password

--   If you are running this on the cloud, make sure to open ports
+-   If you are running this on the cloud, make sure to open ports (port 3478 is necessary because ejabberd runs a STUN server as well)

     > TCP - 5222, 5269, 5280
     > UDP - 3478